kbhedi715881/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 In essence, this quote reminds programmers that striving to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's more efficient to first create working, maintainable code and then optimize only when it's clear where the bottlenecks truly are, based on performance measurements and analysis.
 This approach encourages better understanding of the problem domain, clearer code, and more effective use of time and resources.

+# 2024-02-12
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
+Finally, don't be afraid to ask for help or advice from others in the industry.
+There is always something new to learn, so be open to growth and improvement.